Dissociation and dissociative disorders

-You might experience dissociation and find it difficult to cope with even if you don't have a dissociative disorder.
-For example it might be a symptom of another mental health problem.
+Dissociation might also be a symptom of other mental health problems.
 You can still seek help for this.

 This page has information on:

-If you have dissociative identity disorder you will experience severe changes in your identity.
-Different aspects (states) of your identity may be in control of your behaviour and thoughts at different times.
+If you have dissociative identity disorder you will experience intense changes in your identity.
+You may feel like different aspects (states) of your identity are in control of your behaviour and thoughts at different times.
 This can happen in various ways:

 - Each of your identity states may have different patterns of thinking and relating to the world.